-During the 2012 legislative session, R.S.56:279 was amended to provide that monies, from various additional alligator revenue sources are deposited in to the Louisiana Alligator Resource Fund.
+During the 2012 legislative session, R.S.56:279 was amended to provide that monies from various additional alligator revenue sources are deposited in to the Louisiana Alligator Resource Fund.
 House Bill 643 (ACT 131) provided that "all revenues derived from the sale of alligators, alligator skins, or alligator eggs harvested from department-administered lands, all fees derived from alligator lottery harvest programs on department-administered lands and public waters and all revenues derived from any other alligator related fee", be credited to the Louisiana Alligator Resource Fund.
 The bill also provided that the Office of Wildlife may expend funds from the Louisiana Alligator Resource Fund for alligator program administration.
 This change resulted in additional revenue for the Louisiana Alligator Resource Fund.

-During the 2016-17 FY, \$2,509,809 was deposited into the Louisiana Alligator Resource Fund, a decrease in revenue of \$108,272 from the previous year.
-Harvest and value of farm raised alligators and harvest of wild alligators remained fairly consistent this fiscal year.
-The alligator industry should be applauded for supporting these legislative endeavors to create a self-generated source of revenue to develop and maintain the state's alligator management program.
+During the 2017-18 FY, \$2,792,719 was deposited into the Louisiana Alligator Resource Fund, an increase in revenue of \$282,991 from the previous year.
+Harvest and value of farm raised alligators remained fairly consistent this fiscal year, however wild hide price have dropped significantly.
 Annual income and expenditure data for the Louisiana Alligator Resource Fund is reported in Table 5.

-Table 6 summarizes the Louisiana Alligator Resource Fund expenditures by the alligator management program for FY 2015, 2016 and 2017.
-Expenditures by the alligator management program totaled \$1,457,815 in 2016-17.
+Table 6 summarizes the Louisiana Alligator Resource Fund expenditures by the alligator management program for FY 2016, 2017 and 2018.
+Expenditures by the alligator management program totaled \$1,463,477 in 2017-18.
 This is reflective of the stability in program activities associated with stabilized harvests levels (wild alligators, wild alligator eggs, and farm-raised alligators).
-Currently the alligator program staff consists of 6 biologists, 2 wildlife technicians (2 permanent, 2 temporary) 2 administrative coordinators, 1 data manager, and 2 to 4 seasonal WAE technicians.
+Currently the alligator program staff consists of 6 biologists, 4 wildlife technicians (2 permanent, 2 temporary) 2 administrative coordinators, 1 data manager, and 2 to 4 seasonal WAE technicians.